bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 second number after the first one, and additional numbers are generated with the same difference between the second and the first, and with the last number not exceeding the third one.

+However, if the middle number is followed by a exclamation mark, then this number is interpreted as expressing how many intermediate points are to existing between the two end points which is the first and last number.
+The following example would have produced a total of 22 points, with the first point being 0, and the last point being 10, and additional 20 points generated between 0 and 10 such that the distance between any two neighboring points is the same.

+    \var a[] = [0:20!:10]

 Another list-expression is to populate a list from an existing array, known as list-array-form.
 Following expression would pull the content of an existing aray